Ardakacd/dual-contrastive-learning/README.md

 pip install pillow
 ```

-You can go to the SSIM Calculation.ipynb file and run the cell
+You can go to the SSIM Calculation.ipynb file and run the cell with the desired image paths.